IsmaelTerreno/squares-api/README.md

 To run this Demo Only clone this repository an the Front End app mentioned above.

+**To see this demo online take account the first time will take 20 seconds or less because is a free hosting ;).**

 There is a Live Demo on a server Heroku here:
 [Squares API Demo Live](https://squares-api-demo.herokuapp.com)

-**To see the demo online take account the first time will take 20 seconds or less because is a free hosting ;).**